lawrenceagles/nodejs-in-action/chapter04-node-web-apps/README.md

 ## 01-hello-express
 Illustrates how to use the `express` framework to create the most basic HTTP server that is established on the configure port and returns the message "Hello, World!!!" when the root is is hit.

+## 02-restful-express
+Illustrates how to use the `express` framework to create the scaffolding for a RESTful service layer.
+The application responds to `POST` but do not support information in the body.